This basically involves two steps:

 xrandr --output DVI-D-0 --scale 1.3333333x1.33333333

-Afterwards, you should see this represented if you run the initial xrandr
+Afterwards, you should see this represented if you run the initial xrandr command above.

 ➜ xrandr | grep -i primary DVI-D-0 connected primary 1920x1200+0+0 (normal left inverted right x axis y axis) 410mm x 257mm